Full Description

 Owned

 II.
-AFTER
+After

 R.C.M.P.
 File #10349 (Sonnet for A Grandmother)

-Of the Internees Who Stayed In New Denver, B.C.
+Of the Internees Who Stayed In New Denver, BC

-Post-War Photo: A Funeral in New Denver
+Post-War Photo: A Funeral in The Rockies

-The Internet is our Photo Album
+The Internet Is Our Photo Album

 Donald Trump Has Asian Eyes